 Still Branch Resevoir Plant Expansion - 2015

-AZ Kelsey Stream Restoration- 2015
+AZ Kelsey Stream Restoration- Completed 2017

 A segment of stream along Kelsey Avenue will be restored in 2015 due to it being deeply incised, covered with kudzu, and threatening the infrastructure of an adjacent parking lot.
 The City is currently designing this ecosystem restoration project, which will include a bioretention area, a vegetated detention basin, approximately 970 feet of stream restoration, and replacement of two undersized culverts along the stream reach.
 This project will also treat and detain stormwater runoff before it enters the stream.